moby/moby/docs/sources/userguide/usingdocker.md

 > reference](/reference/commandline/cli/#run) and the [Docker Run
 > Reference](/reference/run/).

-## Viewing our Web Application Container
+## Viewing our web application container

 Now let's see our running container using the `docker ps` command.